sheenazien8/goplate/docs/api-reference.md

 ## Authentication

-GoPlate supports multiple authentication methods:
+Galaplate supports multiple authentication methods:

 ### Basic Authentication
 Used for admin endpoints like logs viewer.